We remember and honor those submariners who have gone before us and remain on . . .

 5 men lost

-The first submarine sunk by enemy action in WWII, she was bombed by a Japanese warplave in Cavite Navy Yard, Phillippines.
+The first submarine sunk by enemy action in WWII, she was bombed by a Japanese warplane in Cavite Navy Yard, Philippines.

 Jan.
 20, 1942